Charles Tillman: College career

-Tillman attended the University of Louisiana at Lafayette, where he played for the Louisiana Ragin' Cajuns football team from 1999 to 2002.
+Tillman attended the University of Louisiana at Lafayette, where he played for the Louisiana–Lafayette Ragin' Cajuns football team from 1999 to 2002.
 He started for all four years as a left cornerback after being a wide receiver in high school.
 His Ragin' Cajuns teammates included future Pittsburgh Steelers cornerback Ike Taylor.

 Tillman graduated from ULL with a bachelor's degree in criminal justice.